ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_confirmation.md

 The customer's confirmation email address depends on the user type and is stored in the basket object during the checkout process in several steps.
 There are two options:

 - For an anonymous customer the email address is taken from the Invoice Address of the basket object which is captured during the checkout process.
-- For a logged-in customer with or without a number the email is taken from Customer Profile Data from the eshop.
+- For a logged-in customer with or without a number the email is taken from Customer Profile Data from the e-shop.

 #### Sales contact confirmation